June 21, 2018

 How important has the studio space here in Hither Green been for DEM1NS development?

-Initially we said “we’ll just do a t-shirt together”, but Gilles has got endless creative ideas, so we thought “we can do more” and keep it going from our side.
+Initially we said, “we’ll just do a t-shirt together”, but Gilles has got endless creative ideas, so we thought “we can do more” and keep it going from our side.
 What’s been great is it’s brought together both of our networks, that were already separate entities in themselves, but overlapped loads.

 KB: Tell them Tom!

-T: I don’t even know if Gilles fully realised the whole concept of what DEM1NS is until he was in the back of the van that day.
+T: I don’t even know if Gilles fully realised the whole concept of what DEM1NS encompasses until he was in the back of the van that day.
 But it was so deep and so vast.
 I remember texting him the next day, because it took the whole evening to sink in, messaging him saying “I get it now… I get what this is about, it’s not just about making t-shirts, it’s about spreading a whole concept to a whole audience that congregates around you because they’re interested in the sound you’re making, in the images you’re producing, in the clothes that you’re making.
 But beyond that there’s actually a deep underlying message to say: think about what you’re doing, think about what you’re getting involved with, think about the way you’re talking to people, the language you’re using, the music you’re using to broadcast that, the clothes you’re wearing to represent who you are.
 Come together and actually think about what you’re doing.
 Come outside of your box, observe society and make a fucking difference.”

 I was going to ask what the “idea” behind DEM1NS is, which you’ve already started to answer?